 in childhood or at any time in life.
 It is actually the resistance or fear of a

 situation that causes the stress response.
 A loving response will cause much

 less of a reaction, no matter what the situation.

 Other possible stressors include pressures from family, school, work, social pressure, financial stress and others.
 People who force their bodies to "run or fight" all the time by any means will tend to exhaust their adrenal glands.
 The 'fight-or-flight' response must be balanced by adequate rest and sleep.

-one to feel better for a while, but the long-term effect is to weaken the
+to feel better for a while, but the long-term effect is to weaken the adrenal

-adrenal glands.
-Stimulants include sugar, alcohol, caffeine, theobromine in
+glands.
+Stimulants include sugar, alcohol, caffeine, theobromine in chocolate,

 Other stimulants can include loud noise, loud music, light stimulation such as strobe lights in night clubs, excessive exercise and excessive vibration.
 Anger, fear and worry can act as stimulants as well.

 Note that stimulant use can be a result, as well as a cause of adrenal insufficiency.
 A person who is tired due to weak adrenals may be attracted to stimulants such as drugs, loud music or anger to feel better temporarily.

 á Infections, energetic and structural Imbalances.
 These are all internal stressors that, if left uncorrected, can eventually weaken the adrenals by forcing the body to mount a chronic stress response to these irritants.